 - Kroner Lake - Deception Island.
 The only lagoon with hot springs (up to 70°C) in Antarctica, contains unique community of brackish water algae.

 - Lake Bonney - Victoria Land.
 Frozen lake with unique geochemistry.
-The east lobe of the lake is saturated with nitric oxide - "laughing gas".
-Another part of lake contains dimethylsulfoxide - possibly produced by microorganisms.
+The east lobe of the lake is saturated with nitrous oxide - "laughing gas" and dimethylsulfoxide.
+Another part of lake is rich with dimethylsulfide - possibly produced by microorganisms.

 - Lake Ellsworth - West Antarctica.
 Large lake which potentially contains unique life forms below the ice.